-The Twitter Block displays a feed of recent tweets and a Follow button that leads to your Twitter profile.
-This block is a great option for embedding tweets on your site without third-party widgets.
+Use Twitter Blocks to display a feed of recent tweets and a Follow button that leads to your Twitter profile.

 Watch a video

-- In the Twitter Block Editor, click the drop-down menu to select a connected Twitter account, or select Add an account to connect a new one.
+- In the block editor, click the Connected Account drop-down menu to select a previously connected Twitter account, or select Add an account and follow the authorization steps to connect a new one.

 - Check Show Avatar and Show Username to display this profile information next to each tweet.